 Security service features

-Furthermore we’re constantly monitoring your website for the presence of various vulnerabilities, signs of website hacks, intrusions and also warnings from blacklist authorities.
-If we see anything suspicious going on – we’ll contact you right away to indicate and begin resolving the issue.
+Furthermore, we’re constantly monitoring your website for the presence of various vulnerabilities, signs of website hacks, intrusions, and also warnings from blacklist authorities.
+If we see anything suspicious going on - we’ll contact you right away to indicate and begin resolving the issue.
 Besides that, the above security solution will detect downtime and changes of your DNS settings, core file integrity, and SSL certificates and we’ll alert you if we find anything suspicious.
-Below you can see the full list of malwares and security issues that ITsyndicate detects and resolves with the help of security solution we provide:
+Below you can see the full list of malware and security issues that ITsyndicate detects and resolves with the help of the security solutions we provide:

 - Notorious website hacks